-The Maritime Academy will endeavour to support all parents/carers in their requests to find additional agencies who might be able to offer their family support outside of the school capacity.
-Parents/carers can contact the SEND team at any time to discuss concerns regarding their child, regardless of whether they have SEND status.
+Maritime Academy will endeavour to support all parents/carers in their requests to find additional agencies who might be able to offer their family support outside of the school capacity.
+Parents/carers can contact the SEND team at any time to discuss concerns regarding their child, regardless of whether their child has a formal SEND diagnosis.
 The school is committed to supporting all parents and students with any SEND concerns.

-If students with special educational needs require access arrangements to allow them to access examinations and assessments, these arrangements are put in place by the examinations officer under the instruction and guidance of the SENCo.
+If students with special educational needs require access arrangements to allow them to access examinations and assessments, these arrangements are put in place by the examinations officer under the instruction and guidance of the SENDCo.
 The school is bound by the rules and restrictions of the examinations board and specific criteria must be met to allow any access arrangements to be facilitated.
-If parents wish to discuss any exam access arrangements, they must speak to the SENCo in the first instance.
+If parents wish to discuss any exam access arrangements, they must speak to the SENDCo in the first instance.
+These arrangements will be assessed using APDR.

-Information about students with special educational needs is shared with all staff on the SEND register; updates to the SEND register are issued to all members of staff.
+Information about students with special educational needs is shared with all staff via the SEND register and class inclusion plans.
+Updates to class inclusion plans and the SEND register are issued to all members of staff.
 If a student with special educational needs transfers to a new school, the SEND team will contact the new school or education provider to share all appropriate information prior to transition.

-The SEND and Pastoral team have a very good transition phase in place for the transition to Year 7; this includes meetings with parents and students with SEND, Primary school SENCos and Year 6 teachers and a phased induction if necessary in the Summer term.
-The SENCo aims to attend Person Centred Reviews for Year

-6 students who are due to join the school who have an Education Health Care Plan (EHCP).
-The SENCo will also attend Primary school In School Reviews (ISRs) in Term 6 when invited.
+The SEND team have a very good transition phase in place for the transition to Year 7; this includes meetings with parents and students with SEND, Primary school SENDCos and Year 6 teachers and a phased induction, if necessary, in the summer term.
+The SENDCo aims to attend Person Centred Reviews for Year 6 students who are due to join the school who have an Education Health Care Plan (EHCP).
+The SENDCo will also attend Primary school In School Reviews (ISRs) in Term 6 when invited.